sylhare/Apollo/README.md

 ## Setup

-Install and run the server in the `javascript` folder using:
+Install and run the server in the `javascript`or `typescript` folder using:

 ```bash
 npm install